 Having a good credit score is crucial for many adult decisions, including purchasing a car, becoming a homeowner, and even getting hired for a job.
 However, a solid credit score does not just happen.
 It must be built and maintained over a period of time.
 That’s right — you will have to start from the ground up.
 Fortunately, there are several tools you can take advantage of as a college student, recent graduate, or young adult to begin the process.

 First, we will cover some basics about credit scores.
 There are different types of scores, but the FICO score is the one most widely used by lenders.
 These scores are calculated by the three credit bureaus — Experian, Equifax, and TransUnion — and scores range from 300 to 850.
 This score takes a variety of factors into account, including how quickly you pay your bills, how long you have maintained accounts over time, the percentage of your monthly credit limit that you spend, and more.
 The higher the score, the easier it could be to obtain a credit card, take out a loan, and get lower interest rates.

 You now know how credit scores work, but how do you actually begin the process of building credit from scratch?
-There are three major tools you can use to do so: credit cards, loans, and rent payments.
+There are three major tools you can use if you want to get an 800 credit score: credit cards, loans, and rent payments.